-The total of carrying costs (mortgage payment, property taxes, mortgage insurance, and homeowners insurance) needs to be less than 31% of the borrower’s gross income.
-In some cases, a loan may be approved if this “front-end ratio” is as high as 40%, if the lender can provide justification that the mortgage still presents an acceptable risk.
+The total of carrying costs (mortgage payment, property taxes, mortgage insurance, and homeowners insurance) needs to be less than 31 percent of the borrower’s gross income.
+In some cases, a loan may be approved if this “front-end ratio” is as high as 40 percent, if the lender can provide justification that the mortgage still presents an acceptable risk.

-The total of all debt and mortgage related costs, including credit card and student loan payments, needs to be less than 43% of the borrower’s gross income, but in some cases this “back-end ratio” may be as high as 50% if the lender can show what compensating factors justify the loan’s approval.
+The total of all debt and mortgage related costs, including credit card and student loan payments, needs to be less than 43 percent of the borrower’s gross income, but in some cases this “back-end ratio” may be as high as 50 percent if the lender can show what compensating factors justify the loan’s approval.

 Borrowers typically must be at least two years out of bankruptcy and at least three years out of foreclosure and have re-established good credit.